 Note: Current events questions will be asked only during the Championship Round.

-Please note that this document includes information about a Conversation Round.
-There will NOT be a Conversation Round at the Ohio Japan Bowl.
+Please note that while the National Japan Bowl Study Guide includes information about a Conversation Round, there will NOT be a Conversation Round at the Ohio Japan Bowl.
 However, we have included it so that you may be aware of what is required of participants in the National Japan Bowl.

 What makes the Japan Bowl unique is that it goes beyond language and asks students about their knowledge of Japanese culture, society, daily life, history, geography, and current events.
 Participants compete as members of 3-person teams, based on how many years they have studied Japanese.